 If you need your secondary luggage to be waterproof, check out the Patagonia Lightweight Black Hole.
 The Bago's close competitor is waterproof, even under our pressurized hose test.
 Only when submersed (or damaged) will the Black Hole leak.
 The Top Pick Yeti Panga is super durable and fully waterproof.
 The Panga is made to be submersible (and it is; we tested it).

 This is the duffel you keep in the trunk of your car for carting unexpected thrift store purchases up to your apartment.
 Or it is what you take on an expedition to carry the food from the local grocery store to destination.
 Or, maybe you use it for dirty laundry around your tiny house or to carry back gifts from vacation.
 We can think of hundreds of uses; just be aware of the limitations (carrying options, durability, weather resistance).

 For what you get, this is a great deal.
 It is a third the price of the close competitor Patagonia Black Hole.
 For intended, occasional use, you don't want to spend a ton on your luggage, and this is a great deal.

-We grant Top Pick awards to niche products that excel.
-The Bago is squarely in this category.
-It goes neck and neck through much of the assessment with the Patagonia Lightweight Black Hole, though in many applications, the Patagonia model may be preferable.
-For use as a secondary bag, the value, size, weight, and organizational options of the Bago Travel Bag edges it ahead of the Patagonia and takes home the Top Pick award.
+The Bago goes neck and neck through much of the assessment with the Patagonia Lightweight Black Hole, though in many applications, the Patagonia model may be preferable.
+For use as a secondary bag, the value, size, weight, and organizational options of the Bago Travel Bag edges it ahead of the Patagonia.

 — Jediah Porter